GAchuzia/groupProject-SYSC3303/README.txt

 Scheduler.java: Forwards messages from the FloorSubsystem to the ElevatorSubsystem, and vice versa.
 SchedulerTest.java: Test suite to verify the functionality of the Scheduler class.

+ElevatorState.java: Represents the state of the elevator (Idle, Moving, DoorsOpen, DoorsClosed).
+ElevatorStateTest.java: Test suite to verify the functionality of the ElevatorState class.

 Main.java: Initializes each subsystem into a separate thread and runs the simulator.
 Currently messages are generated from the FloorSubsystem using the testdata.txt file, and passed along through the Scheduler to the ElevatorSubsystem before being passed back again.